 It is also possible to use advanced filters in case of MPC-HC, the range includes emboss, edge sharpen and gray scale options.
 The facility of FX and shaders is good in case of VLC also.

 VLC offers great controls over volume whereas MPC-HC follows boosts for dialogue delivery only.
 MPC-HC is observed to open up faster and its drag and drop features are much faster including 4K content support but all these things are even equally good for VLC platform too.

 VLC and MPC Alternatives:

-If you are searching for few useful alternatives to both VLC and MPC then these three can be good choice for you:
+If you are searching for few best free video players for PC as useful alternatives to both VLC and MPC then these three can be good choice for you:

 GOM player is available for free and it extends support to almost all popular audio/video file formats.
 GOM offers great customization with its incredible codec finder abilities.
 All your playback needs can be easily fulfilled with this well designed player.
 It can also play 360 degree videos and supports subtitles.

 POT player promises maximum performance delivery with its extended H/W acceleration and its advanced source list includes QuickSync, CUDA and DXVA etc. You will be able to enjoy immersive 3D experience for POT playbacks on PC and 3D TV.
 POT player possesses wide range of codecs that manage all popular file formats.

 This well designed platform can handle many media file formats with internal and external codec support.
 No matter whether you want to play music on PC or mobile, KM Player can work efficiently for both.
 You will never face any restriction for encoding, uploading or downloading with KM Player.